 We introduced parameters, values, macros, and how they fit into your workflow in our article on Parameters & Macros in TUNE.
 Let’s see what specific parameters you can use to customize a conversion link.

-This article is part of our Popular Features series.
+This article is part of our Platform Basics series.

 TUNE has the information needed to track your conversions, from the parameters generated by default.
-Depending on which tracking protocol your offer uses, its conversion link may include the transaction ID or offer ID parameter to attribute conversions.
+Depending on which tracking protocol your offer uses, its conversion link may also include the transaction ID or offer ID parameter to attribute conversions.

-However, there are many instances where you or your advertiser may want to keep track of additional information.
+This said, there are instances where you may want to keep track of additional information.
 In those cases, you can add the following parameters to your conversion link for your advertiser to provide more data:

 Advertisers can use Advertiser parameters (Advertiser Sub IDs and Uniques) to pass and store values from their tracking system on conversion.
 TUNE offers you five parameters of each type for values that are meaningful to you yet they are not standard, named, TUNE parameters.
 They are typically used to help you and the advertiser quickly cross-reference conversion data to tailor a campaign.
 They may include data specific to your industry vertical or specific to your business.

-By default, advertiser sub ID values are invisible to your publishers.
+By default, advertiser sub ID and unique values are invisible in the Publisher Interface (PI).
 This is to protect advertisers who may want to share sensitive information with networks but not publishers.
-However, you can change this setting on the advertiser's page.
+You can change this setting on the advertiser’s page.

 If you want this information, append the following parameter to your conversion link: